ke177409/Market-Analysis/README.md

 <img src="images/Top_Publishers.png"/>

 ## Recommendations & Findings
-* Europe makes up most of the global market over North America and Japan.
+* Given that Europe dominates the global market over North America and Japan, it is advisable to prioritize efforts to cater to the European market.
+This may include tailoring game offerings, marketing campaigns, and distribution strategies to align with European preferences.
-* Develop more Shooter games to satisfy the larger European and North American markets.
+* Recognizing the popularity of shooter genres in both Europe and North America, consider investing in the development of shooter games to satisfy the larger European and North American markets.
+These genres align with the preferences of these regions.
-* A secondary focus on Action genres to satisfy all three regions.
+* While shooter games should take precedence in European and North American markets, it's important to maintain a secondary focus on action genres.
+Action genres have a broad appeal and are popular across all three regions, making them a valuable addition to the game portfolio.
-* Perform further analysis to address competing publishing companies in each region.
+* To gain a competitive edge, conduct further analysis to assess and understand the competing publishing companies in each region.
+This insight can inform strategies to effectively compete and secure market share.

 ## The Learning Experience
 Data cleansing was the biggest challenge in this project, mostly due to format differences in the video game titles.
 The line graph displaying the proportion of sales over time was generated with the help of my mentor.
 This visual challenged my original assumptions and my first line graph showing total count of sales